alleyinteractive/wordpress-simplechart/README.md

 ````
 /wp-content/plugins/wordpress-simplechart/app/#/simplechart
 ````
-##### simplechart_clear_mexp_default_services
+##### simplechart_remove_mexp_default_services

 Simplechart is integrated into the WordPress media manager using the [Media Explorer](https://github.com/Automattic/media-explorer) plugin, which adds the ability to embed from services like Twitter and YouTube.
 By default, Simplechart removes these other services - **except** on WordPress.com VIP, where Media Explorer is part of the platform.
-To force your desired behavior, use the `'simplechart_clear_mexp_default_services'` filter to return `true` or `false`.
+To force your desired behavior, use the `'simplechart_remove_mexp_default_services'` filter to return `true` or `false`.

-Note for VIP sites: Unless you use this filter to force a consistent value, the value of `'simplechart_clear_mexp_default_services'` will be `true` in your local development environment and `false` on WordPress.com VIP.
+Note for VIP sites: Unless you use this filter to force a consistent value, the value of `'simplechart_remove_mexp_default_services'` will be `true` in your local development environment and `false` on WordPress.com VIP.